SkafteNicki/dtu_mlops/s1_getting_started/M1_terminal.md

    2. Write the following text in the script
       ```python
       if __name__ == "__main__":
-        print("Hallo world!")
+        print("Hello world!")
       ```
    3. Save the script and try to execute it

-   4. Afterward, try to edit the file through the terminal (change `Hallo world` to something else)
+   4. Afterward, try to edit the file through the terminal (change `Hello world` to something else)

 7. All terminals comes with their own programming language.
 The most common system is called `bash`.
 It can come in handy being able to write simple programs in bash.
 For example, one case is that you want to execute multiple python programs